 meet wild things!

-The Wild Things workers co-op currently has 5 full members (who work both in the woods with the children and young people, and are keeping on top of the admin mountain), as well as some dedicated and amazing regular volunteers who support the delivery of our programmes.
+The Wild Things Charity currently has 3 trustees and 5 workers (who work both in the woods with the children and young people, and are keeping on top of the admin mountain), as well as some dedicated and amazing regular volunteers who support the delivery of our programmes.

 Kate Milman